mapanica/datos/README.md

 _Updated automatically once a week_

+__Caution: Up to now, Navitia only supports validation periods up to twelve months, so there is a need to deploy updated GTFS files at least once a year!__

-Both GTFS files are loaded into the same `coverage`: [Nicaragua](http://api.navitia.io/v1/coverage/ni)
+The three GTFS files are loaded into the same `coverage`: [Nicaragua](http://api.navitia.io/v1/coverage/ni)

-This backend is already used by Transportr and is currently being integrated into public-transport-enabler (see PR [#181](/schildbach/public-transport-enabler/pull/181))
+This backend is integrated into [public-transport-enabler](/schildbach/public-transport-enabler/) and used in production by [Transportr](https://transportr.app/) and [Öffi](https://oeffi.schildbach.de/).

 ### TransitApp

 _Updated automatically every night, at 1AM in Montréal timezone_

-Both GTFS files have been loaded into it's backend: [Nicaragua](https://transitapp.com/region/managua)
+Managua and Estelí GTFS files have been loaded into it's backend: [Nicaragua](https://transitapp.com/region/managua)